marcellobeltrami/marcellobeltrami/README.md

-# Hi there, I'm Marcello Beltrami! 👋
+# Hello there! 👋

-Welcome to my GitHub profile!
-I'm passionate about software development,pipeline development, and 3D printing.
-Here you'll find a variety of projects that showcase my skills and interests.
+My name is Marcello Beltrami and this is GitHub profile!
+I'm passionate about software development for bioinformatics, data analysis pipeline development, and 3D printing.
+Here you'll find a variety of projects I carried out because coding is just fun.

 ## About Me